Are Transformers Effective for Time Series Forecasting?: Experiments

 \textbf{Evaluation metric.} Following previous works~\cite{informer,xu2021autoformer,zhou2022fedformer}, we use Mean Squared Error (MSE) and Mean Absolute Error (MAE) as the core metrics to compare performance.

-\textbf{Compared methods.} We include six state-of-the-art Transformer-based methods: FEDformer~\cite{zhou2022fedformer}, Autoformer~\cite{xu2021autoformer}, Informer~\cite{informer}, Pyraformer~\cite{liu2021pyraformer}, LogTrans~\cite{li2019LogTrans}, and Reformer~\cite{kitaev2019reformer}.
-Besides, we include the naive DMS method: Closest Repeat (Repeat-C), which naively repeats the last value in the look-back window, as another simple baseline.
-Since there are two variants of FEDformer, we compare with the one with better accuracy (FEDformer-f via Fourier transform) shown in their paper.
-More implementation details are in the supplementary materials.
+\textbf{Compared methods.} We include five recent Transformer-based methods: FEDformer~\cite{zhou2022fedformer}, Autoformer~\cite{xu2021autoformer}, Informer~\cite{informer}, Pyraformer~\cite{liu2021pyraformer}, and LogTrans~\cite{li2019LogTrans}.
+Besides, we include a naive DMS method: Closest Repeat (\emph{Repeat}), which repeats the last value in the look-back window, as another simple baseline.
+Since there are two variants of FEDformer, we compare the one with better accuracy (FEDformer-f via Fourier transform).